 It seems others find it useful as (System Attention Key) which is useful when you want to exit a program that will not let you switch consoles.
 (For example, X or a svgalib program.)

-reboot(b) is good when you’re unable to shut down.
-But you should also
+reboot(b) is good when you're unable to shut down, it is an equivalent

 crash(c) can be used to manually trigger a crashdump when the system is hung.

 Note that this just triggers a crash if there is no dump mechanism available.